department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 </button>
 <div id="transfer" class="usa-accordion-content">
 <br>
 No. SGLI coverage amounts aren’t automatically transferred to your VGLI policy when you separate from service.
-Your beneficiary designations transfer for <b>only 60 days</b> after your VGLI coverage starts.
-Once your VGLI coverage starts, you’ll need to add a beneficiary to your policy.
+Your SGLI beneficiary designations are transferred to your VGLI policy for <b>only the first 60 days</b> of your VGLI coverage.
+Once your VGLI coverage starts, you’ll need to add beneficiary to your policy.

-There are some rare situations with legally determined  time frames (e.g. if a separating service member is incompetent) that allow the SGLI beneficiary listed in SOES to be the VGLI designation of record.
+There are some rare situations with legal timeframes (e.g. if a separating service member is incompetent) that allow the SGLI beneficiary listed in SOES to be the VGLI designation on record.

 </div>
 </li>